markreha/cloudworkshop/sdk/docs/development/README.md

 1. Create a new Workspace using the PHP runtime.
 3. Start your Workspace.
 4. Create a new Project by importing your Github 'cloudapp'  repository.
-5. See the 'Cloud Setup Notes' located in this directory for instructions how to setup the command tools in Codeny.
+5. See the 'Cloud Setup Notes.txt' located in this directory for instructions how to setup the command tools in Codeny.

 To build in Eclipse Neon:
 1. Create a new Workspace.